 1. Houses - make a house for wildlife.
 Examples: bird house (bluebird, purple martin, wood duck, kestrel, barn owl, etc.) or bat house; no insect houses.
 Make the house functional so that dimensions, hole size, etc. are appropriate to fit the intended species' needs.
-Include the following information: 1) the kinds of animal(s) for which the house is intended, 2) where and how the house should be located for best use, 3) any seasonal maintenance needed, and 4) any of personal observations evidence your or experiences.
+Include the following information: 1) the kinds of animal(s) for which the house is intended, 2) where and how the house should be located for best use, 3) any seasonal maintenance needed, and 4) any evidence of your personal observations or experiences.
 Tips: check NebGuide on bird houses and shelves.

-2. Feeders/Waterers - make a bird feeder or bath.
+2. Feeders/Bath - make a bird feeder or bath.
 Examples: seed, suet, or nectar feeders.
-Squirrel feeders are acceptable.
-No insect feeders.
 Include the following information: 1) the kinds of animal(s) for which the water/feeder is intended, 2) where are how the water/feeder should be located for best use, 3) any seasonal maintenance needed, and 4) any evidence of your personal observations or experiences.
 Tips: check NebGuide on bird houses and shelves.